bruceallday/RateMyRecipe/README.md

 ## Roadmap
  * ~Implement upvotes and downvotes~
  * Think of a relevant creative name for total "score"
- * Refactor code to follow a 'drier' approach using ejs includes.
+ * Refactor code to follow a 'drier' approach using EJS includes.

 ## Environment
 * macOS catalina: 10.15.3